-Information concerning specific programs of study may be found by referring to the sections in this bulletin headed College of Arts and Sciences, College of Emergency Preparedness, Homeland Security and Cybersecurity, College of Nanotechnology, Science, and Engineering, Rockefeller College of Public Affairs and Policy, School of Business, School of Criminal Justice, School of Education, School of Public Health, School of Social Welfare, and Undergraduate Study Opportunities.
+Information concerning specific programs of study may be found by referring to the sections in this bulletin for: College of Arts and Sciences; College of Emergency Preparedness, Homeland Security and Cybersecurity; College of Integrated Health Sciences (formerly School of Public Health); College of Nanotechnology, Science, and Engineering; Rockefeller College of Public Affairs and Policy; Massry School of Business; School of Criminal Justice, School of Education; School of Social Welfare; and Undergraduate Study Opportunities.

 The credit is the unit of academic value and represents one hour of lecture or recitation or a minimum of two hours of laboratory work each week for one semester or the equivalent.
 The number following each course title; e.g., (3), indicates the credits offered for that course.